Sebastijo/Inpainting-de-Imagenes-usando-Ecuaciones-en-Derivadas-Parciales/README.md

 2. M. Bertalmio, G. Sapiro, V. Caselles, and C. Ballester, “Image inpainting,” in *Comput.
 Graph.
 (SIGGRAPH 2000)*, July 2000, pp. 417–424.
 3. Aubert, G., and Vese, L. (1997).
 A variational method in image recovery.
 SIAM J. Numer.
 Anal.
 34(5), 1948–1979.
 4. L. Vese and S. Osher, “Modeling Textures with Total Variation Minimization and Oscillating Patterns in Image Processing,”, vol. 02-19, UCLA CAM Rep., May 2002.
+5. A. A. Efros and W. T. Freeman, "Image Quilting for Texture Synthesis and Transfer," in *Comput.
+Graph.
+(SIGGRAPH 2001)*, Aug.
+2001, pp. 341–346.